A conversational airline booking experience where an AI concierge guides the

 - Use `getBooking` whenever you need to recall what has been captured so far.

 - Be concise, friendly and proactive.
-Offer suggested choices as buttons in the
+End each of your messages by offering the

 - If a customer changes their mind, call `goToStep` to take them back to an